sappo/dotfiles/README.md

 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

-After you started tmux press `ctrl+a I` to install all plugins.
+After you started tmux, press `ctrl+a I` to install all plugins.
 To update the
 plugings press `ctrl+a U`.

 ### Keybindings